Castux/SnakeEyes/docs.md

 ### Die:combine(other, func)

-Returns a new `Die` by applying the given function to each possible combinations of outcomes of the die and `other`.
+Returns a new `Die` by applying the given function to each possible combinations of outcomes of the die and the `other` die.

 ### ..